ten-protocol/go-ten/tools/walletextension/README.md

   MetaMask.
 Responses to `eth_getBalance` and `eth_getStorageAt` requests will be now be sent encrypted with the viewing key and decrypted automatically by the wallet extension

-  * A new viewing key will have to be created each time the wallet extension is started
+  * Viewing keys are ephemeral.
+A new viewing key must be created each time the wallet extension is started